camaraproject/Governance/ProjectStructureAndRoles.md

 **Changes in Maintainership**

 Changes in maintainership have to be announced on the Telco Global API Project mailing list.
-They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy)and formalized by changing the MAINTAINERS.md file of the respective sub project.
+They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all project maintainers and formalized by changing the MAINTAINERS.md file of the respective sub project or the [CODEOWNERS](./CODEOWNERS) file for the project itself.

 A maintainer or committer may resign by notifying the team mailing list.
 A maintainer with no project activity for a year is considered to have resigned.
-Maintainers that wish to resign are encouraged to propose another team member to take over the project.
+Maintainers that wish to resign are encouraged to propose another participant to take over their project work.

-Requirements
+**Requirements**

 The following requirements must be met by an individual wishing to become a maintainer for a sub-project: